zachjs/sv2v/README.md

 ## SystemVerilog Front End

-This project contains a preprocessor and lexer, a parser, and an abstract syntax tree representation for a subset of the SystemVerilog specification.
+This project contains a preprocessor, lexer, and parser, and an abstract syntax tree representation for a subset of the SystemVerilog specification.
 The parser is not very strict.
 The AST allows for the representation of syntactically (and semantically) invalid Verilog.
 The goal is to be more general in the